The Uber team meticulously crafts its innovative platform using the intricate Uber System Design.

 The data journey starts with careful online data collection, whereby mobile event logging is used to record user interactions with the Uber Rider App in real-time.
 Strict guidelines are followed in this procedure to guarantee log standardization, platform consistency, respect for user privacy settings, and network utilization optimization without sacrificing user experience.

-The standardized logs are essential documents that offer insights into the preferences and behavior of users across the app’s several touchpoints.
+The standardized logs are essential documents that offer insights into users’ preferences and behavior across the app’s several touchpoints.

 Backend Event Logging and Offline Data Processing